-“The average person who comes in [looking for a job] isn’t aspiring to be a store manager,” said Michael Deal, director, human resources, Moyle Petroleum, which does business as Common Cents, in the August 2025 NACS Magazine feature ‘Building Better Managers.’
+“The average person who comes in [looking for a job] isn’t aspiring to be a store manager,” said Michael Deal, director, human resources, Moyle Petroleum, which does business as Common Cents, in the August 2025 NACS Magazine article ‘Building Better Managers.’
 “Our industry is kind of a transient industry.
 [Employees] are not looking to build a career in convenience stores.”
 However, at Moyle Petroleum, Deal said, scores of leaders have risen through the ranks.

 That growth, in Deal’s mind, is the most appealing incentive he can dangle for potential employees at any level.
 And in a business that routinely sees turnover rates of over 100% employers need to view every new worker—regardless of starting position—as a potential store manager and more.